 When you’re trying to work out how to choose a career, sifting through the range of options available can seem daunting.
 Tuning into the things you are good at and the tasks that give you satisfaction is a useful way to decide whether you are on the right track.

 With your life spent so far within an educational environment, it can be challenging to know what you might be good at in the world of work and bridge that gap from education to employment.
 You might know which subjects you enjoy, for example Maths or History, but how do these interests translate into the skills that employers are looking for?
-And which jobs might maximize the strengths you employ when studying those subjects?
+And which jobs might maximise the strengths you employ when studying those subjects?

 It’s important to remember that there isn’t just one path open to you, but many.
 Many people start off heading in one, but as they learn more about themselves and the reality of employment, they often change course to undertake work that plays to their strengths and that ultimately they enjoy.